Data Types and Measurement Scales

 • Furthermore, 20kg is "twice as heavy" as 10kg

 Ratio scale is not assigned by auto-inference.
 Whether zero represents a true origin depends on the meaning of the data and cannot be determined from values alone.
-For data with a true zero point such as height or weight, right-click the column in the Data Table and set ratio scale from Edit Scale of Measurement.
+For data with a true zero point such as height or weight, right-click the column header in the Data Table and set ratio scale from Edit Scale of Measurement.
+Setting ratio scale adds the coefficient of variation (cv) and the geometric mean (geo mean) to basic statistics.
+See Basic Statistics for the display conditions.

 Auto-Inference from Data Types to Measurement Scales